spotinst/help/src/docs/eco/tutorials/view-your-savings.md

 Once Eco has been enabled for your organization and you have chosen your reserved instance (RI) [Strategy](eco/tutorials/choose-a-strategy), your Eco dashboard will switch to a more complete view of savings.

-To view the Eco dashboard in the console, go to Eco on the left side and click Dashboard.
+To view the Eco dashboard in the console, go to Eco on the left side and click Dashboard, then click the AWS tab.

 <img src="/eco/_media/tutorials-view-savings-01bc.png" />